AlCalzone/ioBroker.zwave2/README.md

 * Added the possibility to send custom commands from scripts ([documentation](docs/en/sendCommand.md)).
 * Added a `reset` state under `Meter CC`
 * Bugfix: Logs are no longer split across multiple files

-### 1.4.2 (2020-07-05)
-* During the interview, endpoint associations are now converted to node associations if required
-* The interview process no longer fails if a node supports `Notification CC V2`

 ## License